centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 Centreon SSH Connector itself does not require any configuration.
 It should only be configured as a connector of Centreon Engine.

-To execute SSH check over SSH with Centreon SSH Connector from Centreon Engine, one might configure commands that relates to SSH check (like check_by_ssh).
+To execute SSH, check over SSH with Centreon SSH Connector from Centreon Engine; one might configure commands that relate to SSH check (like check_by_ssh).

 ##### Binary arguments